espoukeh/X-ray-Ray-Trace/README.md

 # X-ray-Ray-Trace
 This is a command line based ray tracing program
+The program has multiple modules